Elena-Cantoni/CHOanalysis/documents/Statistics.md

 df_corr = Statistics.correlation(df_alpha[human_s],df_alpha[alpha_s],human_s, alpha_s)
 print(df_corr)
 ```
-It returns a dataframe (n° humans, paramenters, n°alphas) where the 5 parameters are in the order :  slope, intercept, R value, p-value and  standard deviation of the estimated slope.
-The following 2-D dataframe represents the result coming from the correlation with only one human, imagine others as the total number of human observers.
+It returns a 3-D dataframe (n° humans, paramenters, n°alphas) where the 5 parameters are in the order :  slope, intercept, R value, p-value and  standard deviation of the estimated slope.
+The following 2-D dataframe represents one slice of the 3-D dataframe corresponding to n° human = 1.

 .|0|1|2|3|4
 ---|---|---|---|---|---